kanisterio/kanister/CONTRIBUTING.md

 * We follow the [Github Pull Request Model](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) for all contributions.
 * For new features, documentation must be included.
 * Here are some guidelines that we should follow while writing a commit message:
-  - Use Imperative mood in the commit message.
+  - Commit message should be imperative.
 For example, `Add go mod check while init` and not `Added go mod check while init`.
   - Commit message should not start with lower case.
   - Your commit message should not contain any whitespace errors.
   - Remove unnecessary punctuation marks.